 No problem at all.
 Usually this means you are not at risk of pregnancy which is perfect timing for starting a birth control method.
 Many birth controls do not require a pelvic exam.
 And for those getting an IUD insertion, it may help; but there is no hard science on this, so don’t worry about trying to schedule your insertion around your period.

 Health insurance is super confusing so often it’s hard to know exactly what is and is not covered.
 ICAN! connects you to trusted providers who can help you navigate insurance.
 If your insurance does not cover birth control, ICAN!
 Quality Hub partners have sliding scales to help make your visit no cost or low cost.
 Nobody will ever be turned away due to inability to pay.
 If you have confidentiality concerns and cannot use your private insurance without emotional or mental stress/harm, or are a young person coming to an appointment without an adult, please share this concern when you make an appointment.
+Find some helpful information and tips on accessing birth control as a young person here.
 Those with Medicaid MCOs (CountyCare, Aetna, Meridian, Molina, and Blue Cross Community) have full confidential coverage for birth control, regardless of your network or medical home.

 Due to the continued need to minimize exposure to covid, health centers are requesting only the patient comes for their visit.
 However, for anyone with childcare issues or other needs, special accommodations can be made so you can complete the appointment.
 When you are making an appointment, ask them about making exceptions for their guest policy.
 Also, anyone two and older must wear a facemask.
 When covid is no longer a public health emergency, health centers welcome a trusted friend or family member to join you at your visit.